philemonnwanne/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

+To containerize the project we will do the following
+- clone the project repo to our local machine
+- make sure both apps are running fine locally
+- create a Dockerfle for each one

 ## Containerize the Frontend

-To containerize the frontend do the following

-Switch to the frontend directory amd create a dockerfile
+Switch to the frontend directory and create a dockerfile

 ```bash
 cd frontend-react-js